roxyboy/SWOT-AdAC-ocean-model-intercomparison/README.rst

-SWOT Adopt-A-Xover ocean model intercomparison study
+OT Adopt-A-Xover ocean model intercomparison study
 ====================================================

 With the upcoming launch of the Surface Water and Ocean Topography (SWOT) satellite in 2022